zoet24/presidential-debate/README.md

 - The user can also return to the 'Home' page using the close button on the top right of the screen.
 #### Features left to implement
 The game in its current state meets all of the "must-have" criteria that I outlined in my scope.
 If I continued to develop it further, I would like to introduce the following features:
-- A button that would allow users to share their high scores to their social medias.
+- A button that would allow users to share their high scores to their social media.
 - Background music that would increase in tempo as the user's score increases.
 - A leaderboard of high scores of all users.
 - Hotkey functionality to allow users to play with their keyboards.
 - A 'Settings' page where users could customise aspects of the game such as number of boxes, different soundbites and different politicians.
 - Multiplayer functionality so users could play against each other instead of the computer.

+In addition to the features that I would like to implement, if I was going to do this project again from the beginning I would like to write the JavaScript and JQuery files in a way that would make it easier for another developer to scale.
+For example, if the developer wanted to increase the number of game inputs from 6 to 8, they would have to copy and paste multiple lines of code in many different functions throughout the game.js file.
+Writing the code more succinctly would have made this easier, and it's something I will bear in mind for future projects.

 ## Technologies used
 ### Languages and frameworks